Joako360/osm2city/doc/manual/parameters.rst

                                                                      models reused in different places like a church model).
                                                                      For this to work ``PATH_TO_SCENERY`` must point to the TerraSync directory.

+OVERLAP_CHECK_PAVEMENT                          Bool       False     At airports use only runways and helipads to check for overlap - or also
+                                                                     pavement (e.g. APRONs)?

 OVERLAP_CHECK_ROAD_MIN_REMAINING                Integer    10        When a static bridge model or other blocked area (e.g. airport object)
                                                                      intersect with a way, how much must at least be left so the way is kept after intersection.